KT360/Protozoid/README.md

 #Premise:

--Careful not to get spotted by the horde of zombies! /n -Use (SHIFT) to switch from your regular pistol to a wider spread shot-gun!/n -If cornered, press (SPACE) TO DASH./n
+-Careful not to get spotted by the horde of zombies!

+-Use (SHIFT) to switch from your regular pistol to a wider spread shot-gun!

+-If cornered, press (SPACE) TO DASH.

 -And most importantly, use (LEFT CONTROL + LEFT CLICK) in order to teleport from any Structure for a fast counter-attack.

 #Status: